 In addition to schizophrenia-like and dissociative symptoms, ketamine hallucinations produces a dose-dependent impairment to episodic and working memory and a slowing of semantic processing. ketamine hallucinations also impairs recognition memory and procedural learning; however, attention, perceptual priming and executive functioning are usually not affected.

-The inhibition of sensory perception by ketamine in subanaesthetic concentrations is due to N-methyl-D-aspartate receptor blockade.
-Binding to kappa and muscarinic receptors may contribute to the psychotomimetic side effects seen during recovery from ketamine hallucinations anaesthesia.
+The inhibition of sensory perception by ketamine in sub anesthetic concentrations is due to N-methyl-D-aspartate receptor blockade.
+Binding to kappa and muscarinic receptors may contribute to the psychotomimetic side effects seen during recovery from ketamine hallucinations anesthesia.

 Dreams and hallucinations usually disappear within a few hours.
 However, they can occur up to 24 hours of post-administration.
-The dreams frequently have a morbid content and are often experienced in vivid colour.
+The dreams frequently have a morbid content and are often experienced in vivid color.

-Inclusion of thiopental or inhaled anaesthetics decreases the incidence of emergence delirium due to ketamine hallucinations
+Inclusion of thiopental or inhaled anesthetics decreases the incidence of emergence delirium due to ketamine hallucinations